 Carefully lift up the right side of the motherboard.

 When the motherboard removed you can access the cooling fan assembly (heatsink and fan).

 In order to remove the cooling assembly you’ll have to loosen four screws and disconnect fan cable from the motherboard.
 After that you should be able to lift up and remove the assembly.

 Here’s why I was disassembling the laptop.
-The DC jack is broken and has to be replaced.
+The power connector is broken and has to be replaced.

-The DC jack soldered to the motherboard and if you would like to fix broken DC jack yourself, you have to have soldering skills.
+The DC jack soldered to the motherboard and if you would like to fix it yourself, you have to have soldering skills.
 It’s not an easy job for a novice.